[Fix] The application was unable to start correctly (0xc0000005)

 Run dialog: rstrui

-3. Click on “Next” and check the “Show more Restore Points” option.
+3. Click on “Next” and check the “Show More Restore Points” option.

 5. Click on “Next” again and follow the on-screen instructions to revert everything back to the selected date.

-7. Enable Firewall
+7. Enable the firewall.

 1. Press “Windows” + “R” to open the Run prompt.